vaishak10/vaishak10/README.md

 ### Hi there 👋.
-I am Vaishak K and this is my profile
+I am Vaishak K and welcome to my mini dev world!

 - I am currently working as a Frontend Developer.
 - On a mission to excel in all frontend tools and frameworks.